 Have you noticed that lots of the books you’re reading are by men?
 Or maybe the films you’ve been watching lately have all been directed by men?
-Try seeking out books or films in similar genres by female creators.
+Try seeking out books or films in similar genres by women creators.
 Again, filtering by Gender on Unifrog’s Read, Watch, Listen tool can be a great place to start.

 - Drive gender equality in your school or college

 Are female students being given the same opportunities as male students in your school?
 You might notice a lack of female students in leadership teams like your senior students committee, or in certain sports teams.
-Write to your senior students, student reps or a teacher you trust to push for a change to be made.
+Write to your senior students, student reps, or a teacher you trust to push for a change to be made.

 - Get learning about gender rights